Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: DISCUSSION

+We also show in section 8.2 of SM that the validity result in \ref{theoreticalResults} still apply in all cases except that $\hat{\beta}_{_{(-M)}}(V)$ can no longer estimate CATE when $V_{1(-{}-{}Y)}$ is an effect modifier.
+The evaluation of (relative) efficiency for the above estimators is beyond the scope of this study.

-\subsection{Other Measurement Error Structures}
+\subsection{6.4 Other Measurement Error Structures}

-We hope that through the fiber intake example we have demonstrated how applied researchers can intuitively encode their beliefs about relationships between candidate variables for a study in the presence of exposure measurement error into a DAG and use it as a base for determining whether they collected all necessary covariates and how they can adjust for covariates of various types in the MEM and outcome model.
-However, we are aware that the measurement error structures in figure \ref{fig1} do not cover all research contexts.
-Here, we briefly discuss two scenarios that require further investigation.

-One scenario to consider is when instead of being a confounder, a variable such as a biomarker or BMI is believed to be a mediator between true nutrition intake and outcome, with BMI potentially induces measurement error.
-These two scenarios are respectively depicted in DAG \ref{fig3a} and \ref{fig3b}.
-Under such a measurement error structure, it is unclear what meaningful causal estimand, if any, each of the four RSW estimators correspond to, as now the measurement error process is different.
-We intend to investigate this measuremente error process in a separate paper.
+We are aware that the measurement error structures in Figure \ref{fig1} do not cover all research contexts.
+For example, instead of being a confounder, a variable such as a biomarker or BMI may be a mediator between dietary intake and outcome, with BMI potentially inducing exposure measurement error, as depicted in DAGs \ref{fig3a} and \ref{fig3b} respectively.
+Under these scenarios, it is unclear what meaningful causal estimand, if any, the RSW estimators correspond to.
+We will discuss these measurement error structures in new papers.

-Another common measurement error structure not considered in this work is the one represented by air pollution exposure measurement.
-DAG such as in figure \ref{fig3c} has been proposed by Weisskopf et al.\cite{weisskopf2017trade,weisskopf2015air}, where ambient measures, $Z$, collected through regional monitors are the surrogate exposure for air pollutants $X$ at the individual level.
-Note how the direction of the arrow between $X$ and $Z$ differs from those in figure \ref{fig1}.
-We will discuss this measurement error structure and its implication for covariate adjustment in regression calibration methods in a separate paper.

-Finally, we did not include an investigation of covariate selection for CRS regression calibration method.
-Instead, we have devoted a separate manuscript to this topic, as it turns out that largely due to its greater flexibility, CRS regression calibration method does not always require the same covariate adjustment rules as the RSW regression calibration method.
+Finally, we have devoted a separate manuscript to the covariate selection issue using CRS RC method, as it does not always require the same covariate adjustment rules as the RSW RC method.